How to Plan a Project

 Planning must include the identification of risks to any aspect of the delivery process or the planned benefits – these can be commercial, organisational, political or any other type of risk.
 It is typically a sign of weakness of risk management if the only risks that have been identified are technical.
-There are often many risks outside of the technical aspects of the project.
+There are often many risks outside of the technical aspects of the deliverable.
 Risk mitigation strategies and actions should then be developed and incorporated (integrated) into the mainstream plan.

-The plan must also contain relevant processes and activities to assure that all quality targets of the projects are achieved.
+The plan must also contain relevant processes and activities to assure that all quality targets are achieved.
 Again in many circumstances, this will result in an important work stream in itself.

-Together, all the work streams or statements of work collectively define the scope of work of the project.
+Together, all the work streams or statements of work collectively define the scope of work.
 In many environments, this will be managed via formal change control.

 The plan should be formally reviewed by all core team members and relevant stakeholders, for completeness and validity.
 This is then published and often referred to as the baseline plan.

 Whenever we plan, we always make assumptions.
 This is because we are developing something new or are making change.
 The assumptions can relate to any aspect.
-Experienced project managers will recognise the instances of assumptions, and will evaluate them in terms of their criticality to the project.
+Experienced project managers will recognise the instances of assumptions, and will evaluate them in terms of their criticality.
 They are a significant source of risk.

 Ignoring this principle can result in downstream issues of unlimited scale, the impact of which will be measured in cost and schedule terms.

-Planning projects requires that we capture information, for example in the Business Case.
+Planning requires that we capture information, for example in the Business Case.
 There will also be other documents that may be required, e.g. specifications etc. These are all a necessary part of defining and delivering projects.
-However, some project methodologies attempt to add weight to the volume of paperwork – especially in the planning phase.
+However, some methodologies attempt to add weight to the volume of paperwork – especially in the planning phase.
 This does not always reflect best practice but is prevalent in some environments.
 We should have no more documents than necessary.